 Water ChangeRegular water changes are essential for maintaining a clean and healthy fish tank.
 By replacing a portion of the water with fresh, dechlorinated water, you can remove waste and toxins that can harm the fish.
 Aim to change about 20% of the water every 1-2 weeks.

-See also How to make sand waterfall in aquarium
+See also How to put 2 betta fish in one tank

 Remember to always handle the tank accessories, such as decorations and filters, with care and clean them separately if needed.
 Avoid using any harsh chemicals or soaps that can harm the fish or disrupt the water chemistry.
 By following these alternative cleaning methods, you can ensure that your fish tank remains clean and safe for your aquatic pets.